karentzos/Git-Intro-by-Google-Coursera/README.md

 This is the first step on working with Git and Github.

-A. In order to start working use command: git clone <https://link from your git-repo>
+A. In order to start working use command: git clone <https:// the link of your git-repo>